The Extractive Value Proposition of Bittensor's TaoHASH: A Critical Analysis

 The Path Forward

 As the network evolves, stakeholders should evaluate whether token emissions are generating proportional value for the ecosystem.
-This doesn't necessarily mean abandoning innovative concepts like TaoHASH, but rather refining them to ensure they contribute meaningfully to the collective vision.
+This doesn't necessarily mean abandoning novel concepts like TaoHASH, but rather refining them so they contribute meaningfully to the collective vision.

 Conclusion